antoniosignore/client_credentials/README.md

 Install maven

     sudo apt-get install maven

+## Build the WAR

+    mvn clean package

+The resulting test.war file in under :

+    /target/test.war

 ## Design

 The test requires the implementation of the oauth

 The simplest of all of the OAuth 2.0 grants, this grant is suitable for machine-to-machine authentication where a specific user’s permission to access data is not required.

-The `ParentalControlService` requires a reference to a `MovieService`.

-Because there was no requirements for the rating strings to be dynamic, I preferred a dry design with a RatingEnum, containing the mapping between the allowed levels, a mnemonic enum and an integer.

-This avoids the need for comparator because the decision to allow or not a user is done by a simple integer compare op.

-Note that this assumption keeps the code simple and small.

-Hovewer is makes not extendible in terms of adding without recompilation different levels.

-In the specs it was not clear so I went for the most dry design.

-In case there are different levels then this solution at least restrict the changes to the RatingEnum only class.

-## Reference Implementation
-A reference implementation with a command line interface (CLI) is provided with a `MockMovieService`.

-The Mock movie name are :

-            Movie U
-            Movie PG
-            Movie VM_12":
-            Movie VM_15":
-            Movie VM_18":

-For production and system testing of course testing in needed with an actual MovieService.

-### Running the Command Line Client
-The CLI can be started by typing at terminal:

-    java -jar target/parental.control-0.1.0.jar

-or you can run : run.sh as long as you have execution rights

-	chmod a+x run.sh
-	./run.sh
+The exercise requested a simple proxy REST endpoint that would internally access by client_credential grant (Oauth2.0) to a secure /api/v1.0/risk endpoint which would return the passed data with some statistics attached.

+To keep in simple I have chosen the simplest off all statistics:

+Users passes an integer i, the risk engine returns (i+1)    :-)

+I have defined 2 REST end points:

+A secured one:

+    POST /api/v1.0/risk

+An open one:

+    POST /proxy

+The user flow is the following:

+1. User calls :

+    curl -X POST -H "Content-Type: application/json" -H "Accept: application/json" http://localhost:8080/test/proxy --data '{"value":1}'

+The code in the rest servlet associated to the mapping "/proxy" execute:

+    a. machine to machine http://localhost:8080/test/oauth/token to retrive an Oauth2.0 token
+    b.
+Using the token in an Authorization: Bearer <token>, access the /proxy endpoing passing the ValueDTO
+    3. The /risk engine computes the statistic (very simple in this example (i+1)) and return back to the client Rest caller

 ### unit test code coverage

-Coverage is execute by Cobertura and it cover 100% of the sample (except the mock movie service and main.)
+    ProxyRestController	100% (1/1)	100% (1/1)	85% (6/7)
+    RiskRestController	100% (1/1)	100% (1/1)	85% (6/7)

 ### Maven site